islamGalalo/islamGalalo/README.md

 👩‍💻 I'm currently working on Automation Project using Selenium

-🧠 I'm currently Playwright
+🧠 I'm currently learning Playwright

-🤔 I'm looking for Working freelance
+🤔 I'm looking for Working as a freelancer

 💬 Ask me about Manual Testing and ISTQB